Motorcycle wheels throw up dust and grime as we ride. Lots of it ends up on our chains and in our sprockets.

 Spray oil needs tackiness to adhere to your chain as you apply it.

-Using a chain oiler, whether applied by drip or wick, reduces the need for tackiness as the oil is applied in a precise, controlled way – directly to the inside of the chain, usually at the bottom of the rear sprocket.
+Using a chain oiler, whether drip or wick, reduces the need for tackiness as the oil is applied in a precise, controlled way – directly to the inside of the chain, usually at the bottom of the rear sprocket.

 How Do They Work?